isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ### Questionnaire Data

 This folder contains a PDF of the original survey questionnaire and an Excel file named *Anonymized_UserRelationshipWithTheirSmartDevice_Dataset.xlsx*, which is the actual dataset from the survey.
 It contains responses from over 500 individuals, collected in 2020.
 The survey includes user opinions, behaviors, and interactions with their smart devices.
+The Excel file is in long (narrow) format.

 ## 3. Credibility and Limitations